26 November 2015

 How Long Does it Take to get a Divorce in the UK?

-As we mentioned in our Top 6 Divorce Myths blog, nearly 60 per cent of people think that it takes years to complete the divorce process.
-The truth is that getting a divorce in the UK can take as little time as four to six months.
-As many as 58 per cent didn’t realise the time it takes to get a divorce could be so short.
+As we mentioned in our Top 6 Divorce Myths blog, nearly six in 10 people (58 per cent) think that it takes years to complete the divorce process.
+The truth is that getting a divorce in the UK can take as little as four to six months.
+Uncontested divorces are a relatively straightforward process.
+It’s just a case of completing and filing the relevant paperwork.

 It shouldn’t then come as a surprise to learn that the average person takes 24 months and 12 days thinking about getting divorced before they actually start the process.